 While your Apple Watch's heart sensor should perform just fine for passive monitoring, anyone training or in need of much more accurate data may be better off with a heart rate monitor strap.
-Luckily, the Apple Watch supports connecting a Bluetooth enabled strap or monitor.
-Once you pair it within Settings, you're ready to go!
+Luckily, the Apple Watch supports connecting a Bluetooth-enabled strap or monitor.
+Once you pair it, you're ready to go!

-Keep in mind that while the Apple Watch should support many Bluetooth heart rate monitor straps, it may not support all of them: Straps that use older legacy Bluetooth technology may not be recognized, as was the case with an older Garmin strap I had laying around.
-Newer straps should work just fine, however.
-If your Apple Watch can't connect but locates your monitor, make sure you haven't accidentally paired with your iPhone.
-From my testing, you can't pair an external monitor to two devices at once.
+Keep in mind that while the Apple Watch should support many Bluetooth heart rate monitor straps, it may not support all of them: Straps that use older legacy Bluetooth technology or ANT+ won't connect to the watch.

 How to pair your external heart rate monitor with your Apple Watch

 - Make sure your heart rate monitor is discoverable.

 - Launch the Settings app on your Apple Watch.

 Tap on the name of your device under Health Devices when it appears in order to pair it.

 How to fix a heart rate monitor that won't pair with Apple Watch

 There are a few potential reasons why your heart rate monitor won't pair with Apple Watch.
 First, make sure you have a strap that supports Bluetooth 4.0 or LE connectivity: Straps that use older legacy Bluetooth technology won't appear at all in your Apple Watch's Bluetooth settings.